 1. Start with a baseline engagement survey

 We know, we covered this earlier!
 But here’s a reminder to factor in your baseline engagement measure into your surveying calendar on an annual basis.
-(You can find out more on the what, why and how to run baseline surveys here!)
+(You can find out more on the what, why and how to run baseline employee engagement surveys here!)

 2. Only survey as fast as you can take meaningful action